Deep-dsp/Patel_Deepkumar_RokuFalshback/README.md

 # ROKU STREAMING APP

-`Roku Streaming App` is audio/video web application or streaming application where people can watch and listen their favourite movies and music, respectively.
+**`Roku Streaming App`** is audio/video web application or streaming application where people can watch and listen their favourite movies and music, respectively.
 This web application is for everyone but some of the contents may gonna be restricted for kids (for under 18 years).
 So, it can be said that app is divided into two categories **adults** and **kids**.
 Moreover, themes of web application will change according to "who logged in" whether a person is adult or kid which can be look more attractive and interactive for users.

 There will be mainly three pages:

-a) Sign In (``Landing page``)
+1. **Sign In** (``Landing page``)

     -   This page will containe simple sign in form with some fantastic background visuals.
     -   User can sign in if they already registred otherwise they will need to create new account from the link which will be provided at bottom.